 The culture that works is one of kindness and encouragement.

 Otherwise, Brandon warns, “employees switch into a protective mode.
 They don’t do anything risky or great.
 They lie low and do what they’re told. … They do average, good work.
 And they know no one will notice.”

 World Kindness Day is a “global 24-hour celebration dedicated to paying it forward and focusing on the good,” according to the Random Acts of Kindness (RAK) Foundation.

-The RAK Foundation website is a good place to start for resources, logos and ideas for celebrating World Kindness Day (and Random Acts of Kindness Day, which is coming up Friday, Feb.
-17, 2017).
+The RAK Foundation website is a good place to start for resources, logos and ideas for celebrating World Kindness Day (and Random Acts of Kindness Day, which is Feb.
+17).

 Here are four ideas to promote workplace kindness on World Kindness Day to get you started: